 On this page

-This page contains information to quickly get Realm Database integrated into your app.
+This page contains information to quickly get App Services integrated into your app.
 Before you begin, ensure you have:

 Before you can use Realm in your app, you must initialize the Realm library.
 Your application should initialize Realm just once each time the application runs.